 Carpet of Stars

-Ruschia lineolata is a dense, mat-forming, evergreen, succulent plant that grows up to 2 inches (5 cm) tall and spreads up to 2 feet (60 cm) wide, with thin red stems, bearing small, up to 0.5 inch (1.3 cm) long, green, narrow, 3-angled, succulent leaves.
-These leaves are held in opposite pairs, perpendicular to the previous pair in a neat crisscross manner, with new leaves emerging like small, pursed lips.
-In early spring appear in mass up to 1 inch (2.5 cm) wide, white flowers, that have a distinct magenta-pink midstripe.
-From a distance the flowers appear pink but on close inspection are attractively candy-striped.
+Ruschia lineolata is a mat-forming succulent with thin red stems that bear small fleshy 3-angled leaves.
+It grows up to 2 inches (5 cm) tall and spreads up to 2 feet (60 cm) wide.
+Leaves are green, narrow, and up to 0.5 inches (1.3 cm) long.
+They are held in opposite pairs, perpendicular to the previous pair in a neat crisscross manner, with new leaves emerging like small, pursed lips.
+In early spring, appear in mass white flowers with a distinct magenta-pink midstripe.
+Flowers are up to 1 inch (2.5 cm) in diameter.
+From a distance, they appear pink, but on close inspection, flowers are attractively candy-striped.
 There can also be a second lighter flowering in fall.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).